spicysomtam/cakesol-wp-poc/README.md

 # Creating the ec2 instance

 We will use a instance tag to refer to the ec2 instance, rather than an IP address.
 Ensure instance_tags->Name in ansible/vars/dev-env.yml (or the config file you use) is set to something unique and meaningful.
 Its currently set to dev_docker_wp.
-Note that hyphens get changes to underscores...
+Note that hyphens get changed to underscores...

 Run this to create the instance; this can be run again and again and it will maintain state until you terminate the instance: